Metso: Products and services

 For minerals processing in the mining, aggregates and recycling industries, Metso's offering includes crushers, screens, mining solutions, grinding mills and media, conveyors, solutions for bulk materials handling as well as process, pyro processing and recycling equipment.

 Competitors

 Metso's biggest competitors in the mining industry include FLSmidth, Outotec and ThyssenKrupp, and in the construction industry Terex, Atlas Copco, Caterpillar and Sandvik.

-Flow control

-Metso's flow control business develops and produces valves and services for various process industries.
-The business sector was formed in 1999 through the merger of the process automation systems manufacturer Valmet Automation and Neles Controls, a manufacturer of valves and flow control systems.

 Customers

 Metso's customers operate in mining, aggregates, recycling and process industries.

 Share

 Metso's share was listed on the Helsinki Stock Exchange.
 The share was previously traded also on the New York Stock Exchange, but the listing there ended on 14 September 2007 and now, in the US, it is exchanged on the over-the-counter (OTC) market.

 Starting from 1 July, Metso's share is continued by Neles.

 Shareholders

 Metso's biggest registered shareholders on 30 September 2016 were: